Call us now:

 Value Added Tax (VAT) compliance when you start a business in Thailand

-Other Taxes
+Other taxes

-Besides corpora income tax and VAT, businesses in Thailand are liable for other taxes such as withholding tax on payment on dividend, interest and royalty payments.
-The rates of withholding tax differ according to the type of payment and the receiving party being Thai or foreign.
-In addition, companies that manufacture and sell certain goods are often monitored through excise taxes applied to goods such as alcohol, tobacco, and fuel.
+In addition to corporate income tax and VAT, businesses in Thailand are also liable for other taxes, such as withholding tax on dividend, interest, and royalty payments.
+The withholding tax rates vary depending on the type of payment and whether the receiving party is Thai or foreign.

 Get expert legal guidance.